 - Description: a free-form text field with any related information for your team

-cron.roflcopter.fr supports two types of schedules: "simple" and "cron".
-Use "Simple" schedules for monitoring processes that are expected to run at relatively regular time
+cron.roflcopter.fr supports two types of schedules: Simple and Cron.
+Use Simple

+schedules for monitoring processes that you expect to run at relatively regular time

 intervals: once an hour, once a day, once a week.